pytorch/serve/examples/large_models/inferentia2/llama2/Readme.md

 ```

 ### Step 3: Save the model artifacts compatible with `transformers-neuronx`
-In order to use the precompiled model artifacts, copy them from the model zoo using the command shown below and skip to **Step 5**
+In order to use the pre-compiled model artifacts, copy them from the model zoo using the command shown below and skip to **Step 5**
 ```bash
 aws s3 cp s3://torchserve/mar_files/llama-2-13b-neuronx-b4/ llama-2-13b --recursive
 ```